unChaz/sci-fi-5e/docs/rules/introduction.md

 ### Built-in Tekcasting
 It is possible for one to cast tek skills without a conventional tekcaster.
 Synthetic Skins can have built in tekcasters, however the requirement for a gem as a power source still stands.
 Humans can also be fitted with a bionic arm that has a built in tekcaster.

+## Building your Crew
+Typical Freelance crews tend to have around 3-4 members.
+A well-backed crew will usually run with a pilot, hacker, tek specialist, and weapon specialist enabling the team to handle any situation.
+While having a pilot handy can be very useful, getting access to your own ship is difficult, as ships are prohibitively expensive, and public transport is widely available.